-This year’s fall elk hunt was, as always, a tough one.
-I hunted third rifle season which ran November 6th through November 14th.
-Third season is always a chilly one, and this year was no different.
+This year’s fall elk hunt was a tough one.
+I hunted third rifle season, which ran from November 6th through November 14th.
+Third season is always chilly, and this year was no different.
 We had it pretty easy the first weekend.
 It at least got above 40 degrees during the day.

 I finished my work week and headed out for the second weekend of third rifle season.

-That second weekend of third rifle season we woke up at 2:30 in the morning!
-We ate a light breakfast, drank our coffee and then saddled the horses.
-We headed up to the trailhead with two of our great friends who had been hunting and not gotten anything yet either.
+That second weekend of third rifle season, we woke up at 2:30 in the morning!
+We ate a light breakfast, drank our coffee, and then saddled the horses.
+We headed up to the trailhead with two of our great friends who had been hunting and had not gotten anything yet either.

-It’s the last day of season and I hadn’t even gotten to see a bull through my scope yet.
-We woke up at three in the morning, saddled and headed to the trailhead.
+It’s the last day of the season and I hadn’t even seen a bull through my scope yet.
+We woke up at three in the morning, saddled, and headed to the trailhead.
 Today I added an additional layer of clothing.
 I knew it would be a long day.
 I was going to get something today, or at least stay out until shooting light was gone trying.
 The extra layers did the trick.
 It was still cold, but I wasn’t shivering!

-While we sat and ate lunch I consulted with my guide.
-Hank, my husband has a second job I think, taking me hunting!
+While we sat and ate lunch, I consulted with my guide.
+Hank, my husband, has a second job, and it is taking me hunting!
 He asked my opinion we debated on what to do.
 He gave me two choices of meadows to sit and wait until dark.
-The snow just wasn’t going to let us spot and stalk anything.
+The snow wasn’t going to let us spot and stalk anything.
 We were going to have to play the odds and go with LUCK.
 I told him “You are the guide.
-You decide and that is what I want to do.”
+You decide, and that is what I want to do.”

 He decided on another area.
-We packed it up, hiked for a couple hours back to the horses and rode out of there.
+We packed it up, hiked for a couple of hours back to the horses, and rode out of there.
 Despite the cold (it was 38 degrees today when we got to the truck) we were soaking wet, from sweat, by the time we got back to the truck.
 We decided to stop at our base camp and change into dry gear.
 We didn’t want to get chilled waiting until dark in wet clothes.
-After that, we headed up the trail to go get me my bull!
+Afterward, we headed up the trail to get me a bull!

 Advertisements on this site do not express or represent the opinion of MAC Outdoors or Mia Anstine.
 This article may include affiliate links.